-For most students, the financial aid award does not cover the entire cost of education.
+For most students, the financial aid offer does not cover the entire cost of education.
 Before borrowing more money, consider the following cost-cutting measures.

 - See if you’re eligible for reduced tuition at an out-of-state school.
 Some state university systems have agreements with neighboring state university systems to offer reduced tuition rates, especially if you want to major in a program that is not offered at your state school(s).
 Learn more about NEBHE’s Tuition Break program.